 Lower back braces are also called lumbar belts or back belts.
 They are used widely in industries that require plenty of lifting of heavy loads, such as household moving and warehouse maintenance.
 You will also find them in widespread use by athletes in sports like weightlifting.These braces work by reducing muscle tension and mitigating pressure on the lumbar spine.
 Some of them also provide soothing warmth that aids blood circulation through the lower back area (thereby speeding recovery from injuries like back sprains) and also helps to relieve pain.

 Back braces for the lower back also remind the individual to keep his or her spine as straight as possible when lifting (see image on the left).
 This in turn forces the weight of the load to be borne by the legs (particularly the hamstring muscles of the upper leg) and the core muscles.
 The larger leg and core muscles are much better equipped to handle these loads without risk of injury.
 As a result, lower back braces reduce the risk of injuries such as back sprains that can arise from incorrect lifting technique.

-Back braces can be categorized based on their rigidity or pliability.
+Lower back braces can be further categorized based on their rigidity or pliability.
 In general, the more rigid the back brace, the more support it provides (and therefore the greater the pain relief).
-At the same time, a more flexible or pliable back support brace may be a better choice for an individual with a minor back injury.
-It may also be more suited to someone looking to prevent injury while performing risky activities (such as lifting heavy weights).
+At the same time, a more flexible or pliable lower back support brace may be a better choice for an individual with a minor back injury.
+It may also be more suited to someone who isn’t injured but is actually looking to prevent injury while performing risky activities (such as lifting heavy weights).